Report showed 'major' damage before Florida condo collapse

 The firm recommended that the damaged slabs be replaced in what would be a major repair.

-The report also uncovered “abundant cracking and spalling” of concrete columns, beams and walls in the parking garage.
-Some of the damage was minor, while other columns had exposed and deteriorating rebar.
+Some of the damage to the concrete in the parking garage was minor, while other columns had exposed and deteriorating rebar.
 It also noted that many of the building’s previous attempts to fix the columns and other damage with epoxy were marred by poor workmanship and were failing.

 Beneath the pool deck “where the slab had been epoxy-injected, new cracks were radiating from the originally repaired cracks,” the report said.